wso2/product-app-manager/README.md

 3. Java SE Development Kit 1.7.0 or higher
 4. The Management Console requires you to enable Javascript on the Web browser, with MS IE 9 or above.
 This can be easily achieved by using the default settings of your browser.
-5. An Ant, which is a build tool, is required to compile and run the sample clients.
+5. Maven, which is a build tool, is required to compile and run the sample clients.
-   Ant version 1.7.0 is recommended.
+   Maven version 3.0 is recommended.
 6. To build WSO2 Application Manager from the Source distribution, it is necessary that you have JDK 1.7.x version and Maven 3.0.0 or later